Back to Stories

 MOUNTAIN JOURNAL

 : You're joining Mountain Journal in October.
-Let's start with this: why are you making this move?
+Let's start with this: Why are you making this move?

-JOSEPH T. O’CONNOR: I've long been interested in the Mountain West but in living in Big Sky and producing journalism here for the past decade, I've become more familiar with the issues prevalent in the Greater Yellowstone Ecosystem.
+JOSEPH T. O’CONNOR: I've long been interested in the Mountain West but living in Big Sky and producing journalism here for the past decade, I've become more familiar with the issues prevalent in the Greater Yellowstone Ecosystem.
 Todd, you and I have worked closely together over this time and I'm thrilled to join forces with you and produce more hard-hitting journalism in Greater Yellowstone, the kind that has distinguished MoJo in its first five years.

 MOJO: We've watched both your thinking and grasp of the Greater Yellowstone Ecosystem expand.
-You understand why it stands as a global bellwether for pondering whether humans can indeed co-exist harmoniously with nature, seeing it not only as us immersing ourselves in nature but that we are an extension of it.
+You understand why it stands as a global bellwether for pondering whether humans can indeed coexist harmoniously with nature, seeing it not only as us immersing ourselves in nature but that we are an extension of it.
 And we walk with a heavy footprint.
 How would you explain what motivated you to reach out to us and want to join our team?

 O’CONNOR: The evolution has been gradual but has increased quickly over the past few years as Big Sky and southwest Montana have witnessed a startling change and a growing influx of visitors and transplants, especially since the pandemic hit in 2020.
 The ecosystem is interconnected on multiple levels and I've watched and reported as increased traffic has impacted wildlife migration routes in the region, rivers have seen greater pressure, and persistent development has affected water supply.
 This place is changing fast and I want to help increase awareness about the critical intersection of humanity and wild places.